Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 *Zap* (Major Spell), x1 damage, choose one element for type, medium

 ## Magi
 Magi tend to focus on doing damage from a medium distance.
 They often do elemental damage.
+Some magi are elemental specialists, while others can use multiple elements.
 They tend to hide behind Defenders or cover where they have the chance, as they are very fragile.

 #### Minor Mage
 Strength -1